Skip to content

 Authentication

 Setting up your app’s authentication is easy with Wasp.
-In fact, it’s aready set up for your in the main.wasp file:
+In fact, it’s already set up for you in the main.wasp file:

 main.wasp